Blog

 These are some of my impressions during the first days of my CIF program in Israel.

-A German participant in the Netherlands (Veronica Weidel 2016)
+A German participant in the Netherlands (Veronica, 2016)

 I am a social worker from Germany who works in Children’s Services.
 A fellow colleague told me about the CIF exchange programme.
 Due to the fact that I lived and worked as a social worker in England for many years, I became interested in the CIF programme.
 I only knew the Netherlands from family holidays about 20 years ago.
 It was time for me to go back.
 This time I wanted to know what the social work system is like in the Netherlands.
 On the first day I met my fellow participants Emel from Turkey and Vagia from Greece.
 We stayed in a holiday apartment in Amsterdam where we were welcomed by the CIF members from the Netherlands.